nugget/netskel/README.md

                         netskel environment synchronizer
 ```
-INTRODUCTION
+# INTRODUCTION

-netskel is an http(s) based file synchronization tool which can be used to
+netskel is an ssh based file synchronization tool which can be used to
 mirror a central repository of files to multiple UNIX shell accounts.
 It was
 built to create a simple and automated mechanism for users to push out their
 various shell environment config files to all the machines where they have